semoglou/semoglou/README.md

   I am an ML Engineer with a BSc in Applied Mathematics and an MSc in Business Mathematics.
 - 💻 **Professional Focus**
    I specialize in Data Science, Machine Learning, and Mathematical Modeling.
-   I leverage these skills to enhance business decision-making, improve operational efficiency, and develop innovative solutions.
+   I leverage these skills to enhance business decision-making, improve operational efficiency and develop innovative solutions.
 - 🔬 **Research Interests**
-   In my free time, I explore mathematical modeling applications and address challenges in Data Structures and Algorithms.
+   In my free time, I explore applications of Machine Learning and Mathematical Modeling, and solve problems in Data Structures and Algorithms.

 ***

 ### My Latest Projects